Pregnancy discrimination: Relevant Court Cases Regarding Pregnancy Discrimination

 Next, in 1974 Cleveland Board of Education v.
 LaFleur, the court decides that pregnant women cannot be discriminated against arbitrarily, as this violates the due process clause.
 In this case, multiple pregnant or previously pregnant public school teachers challenged the constitutionality of mandatory maternity leave in both Cleveland, Ohio and Chesterfield County, Virginia.
 The court answered three questions within this case.
 First, if the termination of teachers’ employment during the fourth or fifth month of pregnancy for the sake of continuity violates the fourteenth amendment.
 Second, whether preventing teachers from returning to teaching until their children are three months old violates the Fourteenth Amendment.
 And last, if requiring a submission of a certificate of health by the mother’s physician before returning to work violates the Fourteenth Amendment.
 The Court ruled yes for the first two questions, and no for the last question.
 In this case, the court acted to liberalize the laws surrounding working while pregnant to some degree, but also continued to decide that the state can still regulate women’s work while pregnant.

 Two other cases in the 1970s ruled that pregnancy-related conditions could be excluded from benefit coverage.
 The outcome of these cases appear to be directly responsible for the Pregnancy Discrimination Act.
 The first Case, Geduldig v.
-Aiello (1974), ruled that the exclusion of medical benefits for pregnant women in California by the California State Disability Insurance program was non-discriminatory.While it is true that only women can become pregnant ... the [California State Disability Insurance] program divides potential recipients into two groups- pregnant women and nonpregnant persons.
+Aiello (1974), ruled that the exclusion of medical benefits for pregnant women in California by the California State Disability Insurance program was non-discriminatory.While it is true that only women can become pregnant ... the [California State Disability Insurance] program divides potential recipients into two groups- pregnant women and non-pregnant persons.
 While the first group is exclusively female, the second group includes members of both sexes.
 The fiscal and actuarial benefits of the program thus accrue to members of both sexes.